 The following lines of the script are used to obtain information about the items included on the document.
 For example the function pageCount is used to know the number of pages of the document.
-The variable var pag = new Page(dW.page(i)); will analyze page by page to find the information.
-The line print ("Page number "+i+" has "+pag.itemCount()+" items"); will print the corresponding phrase in the output, following the number of the page (+i+) and the number of the items included in the page for(var) = 0; for(
+The variable var pag = var page var page

-The variable var spectrum = new NMRSpectrum(item); will rebuild the active spectrum, and if the item is an NMR spectrum, it will print "This is an NMR spectrum", if not, the function is Valid will give a "False" due to the lines: if(spectrum.is Valid()) // print("This is an NMR Spectrum");.
+The variable var spectrum = new NMRSpectrum(item); will rebuild the active spectrum, and if the item is an NMR spectrum, it will print "This is an NMR spectrum", if not, the function is Valid will give a "False" due to the lines: if(spectrum.is Valid()) // print("This is an NMR Spectrum");